ohadch/iris-classifier/README.md

 - [X] Add TravisCI
 - [X] The app is served using docker-compose
 - [ ] Model is served using tensorflow-serving
-- [ ] The app is deployed using AWS EKS cluster
+- [X] The app is deployed using AWS

 ### Bugs:
 - [ ] Classification in docker container is empty string